JacopoMangiavacchi/SwiftFastText/README.md

 # SwiftFastText
-Swift wrapper to Facebook FastText Library for efficient text classification and representation learning
+Swift wrapper for the Facebook FastText Library for efficient text classification and representation learning